 - MRAC members terminate their efforts with the War Emergency Radio Service and take the antennas down. - Amateurs can go back on the air gradually.
-The 2.5 meter band is opened up August 21. - CQ Magazine publishes its first issue in January with a cover price of \$0.25.
-John H. Potts is the first Editor and Sanford R. Cowan is the Publisher. - Amateur license terms are extended from 3 to 5 years. - November 15 ARRL creates a new DXCC program, forcing all amateurs to start over with their countries worked totals. - Japan starts using Kamikaze pilots. - Hitler commits suicide. - The atomic bomb is dropped on Japan, effectively ending the Pacific war. - Akio Morita founds the Sony Corporation in Japan. - The Federal Government drops control over the sale of radio tubes. - The new FM broadcast system is relocated to 88 through 106 MHz.
+The 2.5 meter band is opened up August 21. - Hams are given allocations in the new "microwave" bands at 2.3-2.45 GHz, 5.25-5.65 GHz, 10-10.5 GHz, and 21-22 GHz (November 15). - Reuben Merchant W2LFG and A. Harrison W6BMS completed the first QSO on 5.3 GHz on the day hams were granted the band. - CQ Magazine publishes its first issue in January with a cover price of \$0.25.
+John H. Potts is the first Editor and Sanford R. Cowan is the Publisher. - Amateur license terms are extended from 3 to 5 years. - November 15 ARRL creates a new DXCC program, forcing all amateurs to start over with their countries worked totals. - Oscar Hammarlund (founder of the Hammarlund Manufacturing Co.) passes away. - Johnsonville Sausage is founded by Ralph and Alice Stayer and named after their home town. - Japan starts using Kamikaze pilots. - Hitler commits suicide. - Operation "Paperclip" is formulated.
+This is an effort to recruit German engineers and scientists involved with the German rocket program from World War II. - The atomic bomb is dropped on Japan (twice in two different locations), effectively ending the Pacific war. - The United Nations begins operation. - Akio Morita founds the Sony Corporation in Japan. - The Federal Government drops control over the sale of radio tubes. - The new FM broadcast system is relocated to 88 through 108 MHz (up from 42-50 MHz).

 - Erwin Kreis W9HRM passed away.
 In 1947 MRAC will apply for a club license with his call. - The city of Milwaukee celebrates its 100th anniversary with the Milwaukee Centurama.
-MRAC operated a special event station handling messages for the public using the call W9USA. - The ARRL holds the first Simulated Emergency Test (SET). - Most pre-war amateur bands are opened up for use.
+MRAC operated a special event station handling messages for the public using the call W9USA from a building constructed for the event on Milwaukee's lakefront. - The ARRL holds the first Simulated Emergency Test (SET). - Most pre-war amateur bands are opened up for use.
 The previous 5 meter band moves to 6 meters and the 2.5 meter band moves to 2 meters.
 160 meters remains reserved for LORAN use. - Lt.
-Colonel John D. DeWitt Jr (N4CBC) points an Army radar antenna array (3000W at 112 MHz) at the moon and receives the reflected signal marking the first time a radio signal was bounced off the moon. - The Army Amateur Radio System (AARS) resumes operation after being suspended at the start of World War II. - June 17 Mobile telephone service (calls from automobiles) begins in St. Louis, Missouri. - Calculation by computer begins.
-The ENIAC computer had over 18,000 vacuum tubes. - The first bank drive up window is used. - Paul W. Klipsch founds Klipsch and Associates in Hope Arkansas to build high fidelity loudspeakers. - The Kasuga Radio Co.
+Colonel John D. DeWitt Jr, N4CBC points an Army radar antenna array (3000W at 112 MHz) at the moon and receives the reflected signal marking the first time a radio signal was bounced off the moon. - Arthur Koch W9WHM/2 and George Floyd W6OJK/2 complete the first QSO on the new 2.4 GHz band. - The Army Amateur Radio System (AARS) resumes operation after being suspended at the start of World War II. - June 17 Mobile telephone service (calls from automobiles) begins in St. Louis, Missouri. - The Tektronix test equipment company was founded in Portland, Oregon by C. Howard Vollum and Melvin J. "Jack" Murdock who create the first time-base triggered oscilloscope. - The first calculation by computer occurrs.
+The ENIAC computer had over 18,000 vacuum tubes. - The first bank drive up window is used. - The bikini swimsuit is unveiled in Paris. - Paul W. Klipsch founds Klipsch and Associates in Hope Arkansas to build high fidelity loudspeakers. - The Kasuga Radio Co.
 Ltd. Is formed in Komagane City, Nagano Prefecture, Japan.
 This is the company which would become Trio Electronics and then Kenwood (and then Kenwood-JVC).